Skip to content

 • copilot generates rules and subagents

-You can also use * (wildcard) for specific targets:
+You can also use * (wildcard) inside a target's value to enable every feature for that tool:

 jsonc